IBM/ACE-RISCV/README.md

 ./run_linux_vm.sh
 ```

-To run the sample `baremetal` as a confidential VM execute:
+You can login to the confidential VM:
 ```
-./run_baremetal.sh
+# login: root, password: passwd
 ```